hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 doesn't suffer from the above issues.
 If limits to the number of items processed before returning is added, no issue from load imbalance is expected.

+### Memory Management

+Neither of the engines currently implements memory management.
+The design of memory management in both engines will be conceptually similar.

 ### Idle CPU load issue